Untamed Ember

 Dr. Misty Gibson

 Welcome to Untamed Ember, the podcast where pleasure is your birthright, curiosity is your compass, and unlearning shame is part of the foreplay.
-Hosted by Dr. Misty and Michell, Untamed Ember brings real, unfiltered conversations about sex, relationships, kink, and polyamory into the open.
+Hosted by Dr. Misty, Untamed Ember brings real, unfiltered conversations about sex, relationships, kink, and polyamory into the open.
 Dr. Misty is an AASECT Certified Sex Therapist & Supervisor, clinically licensed in Washington State, Maryland, Virginia, and D.C., and a radically inclusive educator helping people reclaim pleasure without outdated “shoulds,” shame spirals, or performative nonsense.
-Michell is clinically licensed in Washington state and brings the perspective of a practicing therapist with training as a sex therapist, grounded in lived experience, curiosity, and a deep commitment to honest conversations about desire, relationships, and intimacy.
 Here, we don’t do cold, clinical sex talk or vague, fluffy advice.
 We do real conversations about desire, intimacy, identity, and the glorious mess of being human in a body with a nervous system.
 This space is queer-affirming, body-positive, kink-aware, and free of the judgment that keeps so many people silent about what they really want.
-Together, we peel back layers of cultural conditioning, explore polyamory and kink dynamics, and get playfully honest about what turns us on in every sense.
+Here, we peel back layers of cultural conditioning, explore polyamory and kink dynamics, and get playfully honest about what turns us on in every sense.
 We also dig into nervous system-friendly ways to bring pleasure back into daily life, without guilt, pressure, or performance.
 If you are ready to reclaim pleasure, rewrite your internal scripts, and laugh a little while turning yourself on to your own life, you are in the right place.
 Welcome to Untamed Ember.
 Let’s get curious.

 2. Privacy vs Withholding in Non-Monogamy, The Difference That Stops Fights